TELE36058-SDNET-2024/03-assignment-lab-ansible/README.md

 # Network Automation with Ansible in Virtual Environments and Presentation

 ## Objective
-This assignment is designed to immerse students in network automation using Ansible within virtual network environments.
-It includes creating Ansible playbooks for network configurations, implementing VLANs, configuring a routing protocol, employing Jinja2 templates, developing an Ansible role, automating deployment with GitHub Actions, and concludes with presenting the lab deployment.
+This group assignment (1-3 students per group) aims to provide hands-on experience in automating network configurations using Ansible within virtual network environments.
+Groups will create Ansible playbooks for configuring network devices, implement VLANs, configure a routing protocol, use Jinja2 templates, develop an Ansible role, and automate deployment with GitHub Actions.
+The project concludes with a group presentation of the deployed lab.

+## Group Work and Collaboration
+- Each group should have 1-3 members.
+(Can be done alone too)
+- Tasks should be distributed evenly, and members are expected to contribute equally.
+- Collaboration will be facilitated through GitHub, leveraging issues, pull requests, and code reviews for quality assurance.

 ## Requirements
 - Setup a virtual network environment using GNS3, Containerlab, or VMs to simulate 3-4 network devices (switches/routers).
 - Ansible installed on a control machine.
 - Basic understanding of YAML, Jinja2 templates, GitHub Actions, and the chosen network simulation tool.
 - A GitHub account.

+## GitHub Collaboration
+- **Repository Setup**: One member should set up a GitHub repository and add other members as collaborators.
+- **Branch Strategy**: Use feature branches for development, ensuring that the main branch remains stable.
+- **Pull Requests and Reviews**: Members should use pull requests (PRs) for merging changes.
+At least one other group member must review and approve the PR before merging.
+- **Contribution Tracking**: Ensure that each group member's contributions are visible through commits and PRs.

 ## Environment Setup
 Choose one of the following tools for simulating network devices: